arturzxc/myapex/README.md

 sudo ./a.out
 ```

-You should now see a lot of lines being printer saying something akin to "LOOP OK...." which means the cheat is running fine.
+You should now see a lot of lines being printed saying "LOOP OK...." which means the cheat is running fine.
+Enjoy.